Bio-chem major spends summer training with Stanford Cardiovascular Institute

 While most students awake at 2 a.m. over the summer are probably in the middle of a late-night TV binge, aspiring medical scientist Darlene Ferrer was tuned into a different program.
 For 10 weeks in between semesters, the junior chemistry and biology major virtually attended the Stanford Cardiovascular Institute studying cardiovascular science and exploring a potential career in cardiovascular research.

-Ferrer learned about the institute’s Undergraduate Summer Research Program from a peer mentor, and following a competitive application process, she was one of 20 students selected for this year’s cohort.
+Ferrer learned about the institute’s Undergraduate Summer Research Program from a peer mentor, and following a competitive application process, she was one of 20 students selected, including another UOG student -- biology and psychology major Eries Moreno, for this year’s cohort.

 The program, held virtually this year due to the pandemic, included lectures on cardiovascular science, workshops on research writing and presenting, seminars on professional development, and opportunities to meet with admissions teams from graduate programs.